ibm-cloud-docs/Registry/registry_notices_firewall.md

 ## What you need to know about this change
 {: #registry_notices_firewall_know}

 If you use domain-based firewall rules, you must add the following domains.
 The domains accommodate future changes that might issue a redirect for certain requests such as an image layer download for traffic optimization.
 Regional registries are not impacted.
-For more information about regional registries, see, [Regions](/docs/Registry?topic=Registry-registry_overview#registry_regions).
+For more information about regional registries, see [Regions](/docs/Registry?topic=Registry-registry_overview#registry_regions).

 ## What actions you must take by 4 September 2024
 {: #registry_notices_firewall_actions}